JellyGamez/Higher-Lower-Card-Game/README.md

 # Higher/Lower card game
-The classic higher/lower card game.
-Written in C#
+The classic higher/lower card game written in C#.

 ## Features
 - Played in rounds.
-Each round guess wheter the next card is higher, lower or equal
+Each round guess whether the next card will be higher, lower or equal
 - Playing against an **AI** opponent

 - Betting
   - Set up default betting amount when starting a new game
-  - Raise bet option when **player** guess differs from the **AI** guess
+  - Option to raise the bet when **player** guess differs from the **AI** guess
 - Win condition: When **AI** balance reaches 0
 - Lose condition: When **player** balance reaches 0
 - Option to either quit or start over when current game ends